refokus-agency/handbook/code-style/README.md

 #### Spaces

-No tabs or unecesary spaces at the end a line or tab.
+No unecesary tabs/spaces at the end of a line.

 Unix-style linebreaks ('\n'), no Windows-style ('\r\n').